Oscar Whisky: 2014/2015 National Hunt season: Steeplechases

 On his first appearance of the 2014/2015 National Hunt season Oscar Whisky was assigned top weight of 166 pounds in the Paddy Power Gold Cup over two and a half miles at Cheltenham on 15 November.
 Starting at odds of 6/1 in an eighteen-runner field he recovered from a bump at the third last and finished well to take fourth place, two and a quarter lengths behind the winner Cead du Berlais.
 Oscar Whisky was then brought back in distance to contest the Grade I Tingle Creek Trophy at Sandown on 6 December.
 Ridden as usual by Geraghty, he was towards the rear of the ten runner field when falling at the sixth fence.
-Although the horse got up to his feet after the fall he had sustained a serious hind leg injury and was euthanised shortly afterwards.
+Although the horse got up to his feet after the fall he had sustained a serious hind leg injury and was euthanised shortly afterward.
 Geraghty paid tribute to the horse saying "He was a warrior.
-He was so brave, reliable and honest, and he'd never miss a day".
+He was so brave, reliable, and honest, and he'd never miss a day".